redhat-developer/kam/docs/FAQ/GitopsFAQ.md

 _We are going with Sealed Secrets because of it's low-maintenance, and because it requires little investment to get going, you need to consider that anything you put into Git might get leaked at some point, so if you’re keeping secrets in there, they might be made publicly available._

 ## How do I get started?
-_Add some resources to a directory, and git commit and push, then ask ArgoCD to deploy the repository, change your resource, git commit and push, and the change should be deployed automatically._
+_Add some resources to a directory, and git commit and push, then ask Argo CD to deploy the repository, change your resource, git commit and push, and the change should be deployed automatically._

 ## How are OpenShift pipelines used?
 _They are used in the default setup to drive the CI from pushes to your application code repository_.